Emperor Yuan of Jin: Late reign and confrontation with Wang Dun

 Wang Dun began his campaign against Emperor Yuan in spring 322, saying that Emperor Yuan was being deluded by Liu and Diao and he only intended to clean up the government.
 He tried to persuade Gan Zhuo, governor of Liang Province (present-day northwestern Hubei and southeastern Shaanxi) and Sima Cheng (司馬承, governor of Xiang Province) to join him; both resisted, but neither was effective in their campaigns against his rear guards.
 Wang quickly arrived in Jiankang, defeating Emperor Yuan's forces and entering and pillaging Jiankang.
-Liu fled to Later Zhao, and Diao, Dai, and Zhou Yi (周顗) were killed.
+Liu fled to Later Zhao, and Diao, Dai, (Note: The Jin Chun Qiu recorded that after Wang Dun's rebellion was crushed during Emperor Ming's reign, Wang's subordinate Qian Feng was killed by Dai's younger brother (戴良).
+However, the Tang-era Jin Shu recorded in Wang Dun's biography that Qian was killed by Zhou Guang (周光); Sima Guang adopted the account in Wang Dun's biography.) and Zhou Yi were killed.
 Emperor Yuan was forced to submit and grant Wang Dun additional powers in the west.
 Wang Dun allowed Emperor Yuan to remain on the throne, and withdrew to his home base of Wuchang.
 His forces defeated and killed Sima Cheng and a subordinate of Gan, acting on Wang's orders, assassinated Gan.

 After his defeat, Emperor Yuan grew despondent and ill and died in January 323.
 Crown Prince Shao succeeded to the throne as Emperor Ming.